win2win/ICOpaypie/README.md

 ### How do I get set up?

-* Use truffle or Ethereum Wallet to deploy contract on Ethereum network
+* Use truffle, remix or  Ethereum Wallet to deploy contract on Ethereum network

 ### How do I run